curiousAlIt/naomi_2_no_pii/naomi_2_vaad_no_pii.md

 # Notices

-### May 2, 2021
+### May 6, 2021

-Collected money from everybody but two apartments.
+* Pest control was here today.
+* Thanks Yaron+Amit for removing junk from the building basement.

 # Balance